Bed Bugs Don't Come from a Dirty House — But Here's How We Beat Them Together

-Let's start by killing the biggest myth in residential pest control: bed bugs have nothing to do with cleanliness.
-We've treated bed bugs in brand-new construction.
-We've treated them in meticulously clean homes.
-We've treated them in five-star hotels.
-A five-star hotel can have them.
-A brand-new home can have them.
-They don't show up because your house is dirty—they show up because they hitchhiked in on luggage, secondhand furniture, a backpack from school, or a guest's overnight bag.
+Let's start by dispelling a common myth in residential pest control: bed bugs have nothing to do with cleanliness.
+We've treated bed bugs in brand-new constructions, meticulously clean homes, and even five-star hotels.
+They don't appear because your house is dirty—they hitchhike in on luggage, secondhand furniture, school backpacks, or a guest's overnight bag.

 Once that stigma is off the table, it becomes much easier to focus on what actually works: a coordinated effort between your preparation and Romex's professional treatment.
 Neither side can do it alone.
 Here's why, and here's how.